Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/api_index.md

 To use custom export settings, you can create and pass an instance of `ExportModelSettingsSerialize` class with modified settings.

-If no export settings are passed, then default export settings are used for exporting the GameObjects to the FBX file.
+If you don't pass any export settings, Unity uses default export settings to export the GameObjects to the FBX file.

 You can call the FBX Exporter from C# using methods found in the [UnityEditor.Formats.Fbx.Exporter](../api/UnityEditor.Formats.Fbx.Exporter.html) namespace, for example: